PaulDSink/Simon_Project1/README.md

 ### Player Loss

 ![Loss Gif](SimonGamePlayLose.gif)
-In the event the player does not successfully return the correct sequence, an alert will pop up indicating where the player went wrong.
-The player can then press the start button to begin a new game.
+In the event the player does not successfully return the correct sequence, another screen will display indicating where the player went wrong.
+The player can then press reset to go back to the gameboard and then press the start button to begin a new game.
 See above gif.

 ## Features